rocketcrap/ldrc-sw/README.md

 ## Operation get it in the air

-Current priorites are to get it into the air as a logging system
+Current priorities are to get it into the air as a logging system

 Subsystem Status:
 * [X] GPS